renanpadilha/react-example/README.md

-To start project: npm start
+To start project:

+- Go to /app
+- npm install
+- npm start